TomekBekus02/BurgerApp/README.md

 🔧 Manage product add-ons

-⚠️ Note: The ordering button is currently disabled, and placing orders is temporarily unavailable.
-These features will be restored in the coming days.
-The application is under continuous development, with new functionalities being added soon.
+⚠️ Note: The application is under continuous development, with new functionalities being added soon.
+<br><br>

 🚀 How to Run This App